 Global Investment Manager Analysis (GIMA) Focus List, Approved List and Tactical Opportunities List; Watch Policy.
-GIMA uses two methods to evaluate investment products in applicable advisory programs: Focus (and investment products meeting this standard are described as being on the Focus List) and Approved (and investment product meeting this standard are described as being on the Approved List).
+GIMA uses two methods to evaluate investment products in applicable advisory programs: Focus (and investment products meeting this standard are described as being on the Approved List).
 In general, Focus entails a more thorough evaluation of an investment product than Approved.
 Sometimes an investment product may be evaluated using the Focus List process but then placed on the Approved List instead of the Focus List.
 Investment products may move from the Focus List to the Approved List, or vice versa.
 GIMA may also determine that an investment product no longer meets the criteria under either process and will no longer be recommended in investment advisory programs (in which case the investment product is given a "Not Approved" status).
-GIMA has a 'Watch" policy and may describe a Focus List or Approved List investment product as being on "Watch" if GIMA identifies specific areas that (a) merit further evaluation by GIMA and (b) may, but are not certain to, result in the investment product becoming "Not Approved."
+GIMA has a "Watch" policy and may describe a Focus List or Approved List investment product as being on "Watch" if GIMA identifies specific areas that (a) merit further evaluation by GIMA and (b) may, but are not certain to, result in the investment product becoming "Not Approved."
 The Watch period depends on the length of time needed for GIMA to conduct its evaluation and for the investment manager or fund to address any concerns.
-Certain investment products on either the Focus List or Approved List may also be recommended for the Tactical Opportunities List, based in part on tactical opportunities existing at a given time.
+Certain investment products on either the Focus List or Approved List may also be recommended for the Tactical Opportunities List based in part on tactical opportunities existing at a given time.
 The investment products on the Tactical Opportunities List change over time.
-For more information on the Focus List, Tactical Opportunities List and Watch processes, please see the applicable Form ADV Disclosure Document for Morgan Stanley Wealth Management.
+For more information on the Focus List, Approved List, Tactical Opportunities List and Watch processes, please see the applicable Form ADV Disclosure Document for Morgan Stanley Wealth Management.
 Your Financial Advisor or Private Wealth Advisor can also provide upon request a copy of a publication entitled "Manager Selection Process."